-Thanks to Mazda’s innovative Skyactiv powertrain and chassis design, the 2017 Mazda3 is both fun to drive and fuel-efficient.
+Thanks to Mazda’s innovative Skyactiv powertrain and chassis design, the 2018 Mazda3 is both fun to drive and fuel-efficient.
 You’ll have to rev the engine high to get the most from its limited power, but the Mazda3’s precise steering, finely honed suspension and strong brakes assure a good time once up to speed.
 Unlike the VW GTI or Ford Focus ST, the Mazda3 sedan and hatchback don’t sacrifice a smooth, comfortable ride at the altar of great handling.
+The Mazda3 soaks up road irregularities well, even with the 18-inch wheels and tires of the top trim levels and it cruises well on the highway.
 The 6-speed manual is one of the best in the industry and is matched in efficiency and fun by the 6-speed automatic with manual mode.
-The Touring 2.5 and Grand Touring’s 2.5-liter engine offers a bit more power with only a few miles-per-gallon sacrifice at the pump.
-Although we understand why everyone is moving to an electronic parking brake, this is one car we’d prefer keep the manual pull-handle type.
+The Touring and Grand Touring’s 2.5-liter engine offers a bit more power with only a few miles-per-gallon sacrifice at the pump.

-The 2017 Mazda3 Sport compact sedan has a Manufacturer's Suggested Retail Price (MSRP) starting right around $18,700, while the Mazda3 Sport hatchback starts just under $20,000.
+Last year we placed the Mazda3 on our 10 Coolest Cars for Under $18,000 list.
+The 2018 Mazda3 Sport compact sedan has a Manufacturer's Suggested Retail Price (MSRP) starting just under $19,000, while the Mazda3 Sport hatchback starts just over $20,000.
 These starting prices are higher than a base Toyota Corolla and Kia Forte, but remain in line with the Honda Civic.
-The 2017 Mazda3 Grand Touring sedan pushes the price to $24,000, with the 5-door adding another $750 to the bottom line.
+The 2018 Mazda3 Grand Touring sedan pushes the price to about $25,000, with the 5-door adding another $750 to the bottom line.
 A fully loaded Grand Touring will come up just shy of the $30,000 mark.
 Check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Mazda3.
 We predict the Mazda3 will hold its value well in coming years, but not quite match that of the Subaru Impreza, Honda Civic or Toyota Corolla.

-Standard features for the entry-level 2017 Mazda3 Sport include electronic parking brake, the Mazda Connect infotainment system with 7-inch screen, 6-speaker AM/FM/HD Radio audio with USB input and Bluetooth phone pairing and audio streaming, rearview camera, push-button start and cruise control.
-If you go one trim higher, the Mazda3 Touring adds features such as blind-spot monitoring with rear cross-traffic alert, Smart City Brake Support, 16-inch aluminum-alloy wheels, dual-zone automatic climate control, a power driver’s seat, heated front seats, halogen fog lights, rain-sensing windshield wipers and Leatherette seating.
-Grand Touring models bring a power sunroof, Bose audio, head-up display and leather seating.
+Standard features on the 2018 Mazda3 Sport include electronic parking brake, the Mazda Connect infotainment system with 7-inch screen, 6-speaker audio with USB input, Bluetooth and audio streaming, rearview camera, push-button start, cruise control and Smart City Brake Support, which will brake for you in an emergency situation under 19 mph.
+If you go one trim higher, the Mazda3 Touring adds features such as blind-spot monitoring with rear cross-traffic alert, 18-inch wheels, dual-zone automatic climate control, a power driver’s seat, and heated front seats.
+Grand Touring models bring a power sunroof, Bose audio, head-up display and perforated leather upholstery.

 The Sport sedan’s Preferred Equipment package adds 16-inch alloy wheels, heated side mirrors, blind-spot monitoring, rear cross-traffic alert, rain-sensing wipers and more.
-The Touring’s Popular Equipment package brings the Bose 9-speaker audio system, a rear spoiler, shark-fin antenna and a power moonroof.
-Touring and Grand Touring trims can be equipped with the iActivsense Safety suite (see Favorite Features), while the Grand Touring offers the i-Eloop regenerative-braking system (automatic-equipped models only) and the Premium Equipment package that adds self-leveling HID headlights, adaptive front lighting, heated steering wheel and navigation.
+The Touring’s Popular Equipment package brings the Bose 9-speaker audio system, a rear spoiler, shark-fin antenna and a power sunroof.
+Touring and Grand Touring trims can be equipped with the iActivsense Safety suite, which adds a lane-departure warning system, lane-keep assist, active radar cruise control and high-beam headlight control, while the Grand Touring offers the Premium Equipment package that adds self-leveling LED headlights, adaptive front lighting, a heated steering wheel, paddle shifters and a navigation system.

 Under the Hood

-The 2017 Mazda3 offers two engine choices, both with a Skyactiv pedigree.
-The Sport and Touring use a 2.0-liter inline-4 that makes a healthy 155 horsepower.
-The 2.5-liter found in the 5-door Touring and both model Grand Touring variants, cranks out 184 horsepower.
-While the 2.0-liter is a capable performer, it trades a measure of enthusiasm for better fuel-economy numbers -- 37-mpg highway and 28-mpg city with the 6-speed automatic transmission.
-The 2.5-liter won’t stretch a gallon of gasoline quite as far, but notably amps up the car’s sporting character.
-Manual-transmission lovers will love the fact that Mazda offers an excellent one in both the sedan and hatchback, and with both engines.
+The 2018 Mazda3 offers two engine choices, both with a Skyactiv pedigree.
+The Sport uses a 2.0-liter inline-4 that makes a healthy 155 horsepower.
+The 2.5-liter found in the Touring and top-tier Grand Touring variants, cranks out 184 horsepower.
+While the 2.0-liter is a capable performer, it trades a measure of enthusiasm for better fuel economy -- 37-mpg highway and 28-mpg city with the 6-speed automatic transmission, which costs $1,050.
+The 2.5-liter won’t stretch a gallon of gasoline quite as far, but it’s close and notably amps up the car’s sporting character.
+Both engines are smooth, vivacious and they like to rev. Manual-transmission lovers will appreciate that Mazda offers an excellent 6-speed manual in both body styles, and with both engines.
 All Mazda3 models are front-wheel drive.

 155 horsepower @ 6,000 rpm